-However, it comes equipped with a sizeable 10″ display with an LED backlight for improved readability.
+However, it has a sizeable 10″ display with an LED backlight for improved readability.
 It indicates time, distance, speed, incline, step count, calories burned, METs, and pulse.
-Speed and distance are in either English or metric units.
+The speed and distance are in either English or metric units.

 The console makes available 12 workout programs.
 The P0 program is Manual.
 This program allows you to walk or run, adjusting the speed and incline you like from the controls on the console.

 The pre-set programs are P1 to P7.
 They have different layouts, including Plateau 1, Plateau 2, Fat Burn, Random, Interval, Mountain, and Rolling Hills.
 In addition, each program has its segment layout engraved either on the left or the right of the LCD.

 Next, User 1 and User 2 are user-defined programs.
-For each of these programs, one user can create a custom program, save it, and re-use it every time they want.
+For each program, one user can create a custom program, save it, and reuse it whenever they want.
 And finally, the HRC1 and HRC2 programs are pre-set heart rate programs for 65% heart rate and 85% heart rate.

-If one of these programs is in use, the machine will auto-adjust the speed depending on the user’s heart rate to keep them within the selected HR interval.
+If either of these programs is in use, the machine will auto-adjust the speed depending on the user’s heart rate to keep them within the selected HR interval.

 The console does not have a sound system, a workout fan, or a USB port.
 However, it does have a device holder and two bottle holders.
-The device holder consists of a small shelf above the speed/incline controls and can accommodate any tablet or smartphone.
+The device holder is a small shelf above the speed/incline controls and can accommodate any tablet or smartphone.
 The two bottle holders are in the console dashboard, one on each side.

 RTM Assembly and Maintenance

-As I’ve mentioned earlier, the HCI fitness treadmill is quite heavy, so its transport and assembly require at least two people.
+As I’ve mentioned, the HCI fitness treadmill is quite heavy, so its transport and assembly require at least two people.
 The deck with the motors comes pre-assembled, but the rest of the machine does require assembly.

 For rehab training, you will have to connect the two front upright bars, the motors cover, the console, and the two side rails.
-This shouldn’t take more than an hour, and the manual provides all the necessary instructions.
+Consequently, it shouldn’t take more than an hour, and the manual provides all the necessary instructions.
 Also, all the tools needed for the task come included with the machine.